-- + Transformative Private Development: Focus on developments that diversify or support diversification of economy (e.g., Discovery Square, Food economy, Main street retail, Housing Affordability); - Mobility Program: Accelerate transportation program consistent with adopted Integrated Transit Studies; - + Public Realm: Extraordinary public space at the heart of every sub-district that forms the connective tissue of people oriented, walkable, accessible green space.
+- + Transformative Private Development: Focus on developments that diversify or support diversification of conomy (e.g., Discovery Square, Food Economy, Main Street Retail, Housing Affordability); - + Mobility Program: Accelerate transportation program consistent with adopted Integrated Transit Studies; - + Public Realm: Create extraordinary public space at the heart of every subdistrict, that forms the connective tissue of people oriented, walkable, accessible green space.

-Based on the formula in state legislation, it is anticipated that \$200 million +/-, will be available in Phase 2.
-The table below sets out a framework fo the use of DMC funds during Phase 2.
+Based on the formula in state legislation, it is anticipated that \$200 million +/-, will be available in Phase 2 The table below sets out a framework ff the use of DMC funds during Phase 2.